Braid group symmetries of Grassmannian cluster algebras: Quasi-isomorphism of configuration spaces

-Since the corresponding tensors only differ by scalar multiples in the frozen variables, the corresponding quadruple invariants only differ by a monomial in the frozen variables, i.e. $\Phi^* \circ \Psi^*(x) \propto x$ on the nerve.
-The proof for $Y^* \circ X^*$ is similar. \end{proof}
+Since the corresponding tensors only differ by scalar multiples in the frozen variables, the corresponding quadruple invariants only differ by a monomial in the frozen variables, i.e. $\Phi^* \circ \Psi^*(x) \propto x$ on the nerve. \end{proof}